Best Always (Rick Nelson album): Reception

-Richie Unterberger of AllMusic says Best Always" isn't bad but "there's little to distinguish it from the other easygoing pop/rock albums he made during the period", suggesting "Nelson stretches his vocal range on the cover of the Skyliners' 'Since I Don't Have You', and gives a taste of his upcoming move into country with a version of 'You Don't Know Me'.'
+Richie Unterberger of AllMusic said that Best Always "isn't bad but "there's little to distinguish it from the other easygoing pop/rock albums he made during the period", suggesting "Nelson stretches his vocal range on the cover of the Skyliners' 'Since I Don't Have You', and gives a taste of his upcoming move into country with a version of 'You Don't Know Me'.'

 Billboard stated that the covers Nelson recorded "are given fine interpretations."

 Cashbox described it as "a compilation of mixed tunes, some soft and some driving.
 Along with his recent single, "Mean Old World," Nelson bounces through "I Know A Place" and the while back "Since I Don't Have You."

 Record World notes that Nelson "adds his own versions of top rock songs like 'I Know a Place' and 'Since I Don't Have You'.

 Record Mirror thought the album was "genuinely entertaining" and claimed that each track was "given single treatment, rather than a general album sound".